Have you wondered, “How to get your toddler to listen?” Not just listen, but listen without any protest or tantrum?

 These unrealistic expectations bring with them the many parental frustrations we experience.
 Read this post I wrote to understand more about age appropriate expectations from toddlers.

 List out what you think could be possible problem areas and start with addressing these areas first even before you begin to address your toddler’s defiant behavior.

-Always remember rude behavior does not make your child a bad child, it’s a response to something that the child is dealing with.
+Always remember, bad behavior does not make your child a bad child, behavior is a response to something that the child is dealing with.

 As parents, we must first address the root cause before addressing the defiant behavior patterns.

 2. Start by listening

 Do you want your child to listen?
 Well, are you listening to him?

 It is so easy for us as parents to spend an entire day giving instructions.
 We may not realize how little time we spend listening to our kids.

 In fact, research now shows spending quiet time listening and really responding to our kids is associated with our child’s future success.
 It all boils down to a simple rule; children need unfiltered quality time with their parents.